 How long should you marinate chicken in BUTTERMILK

-Buttermilk is slow acting so it’s best to marinate chicken overnight, but a shorter period still provide some tenderizing.
-If you are using a stronger marinade with vinegar or lemon juice then you can only marinate it for a couple of hours, any more an it will become tough.
+Buttermilk is slow acting so it’s best to marinate chicken overnight, but a shorter period still provides some tenderizing.
+You need a minimum of 30 minutes.

-The chicken turned out so juicy and the sauce while simple is full of flavor.
-We all loved this dish, so much so that I would make it for company in a heartbeat.
-I sautéd some fresh green beans with a little bacon and shallots and we had a fantastic dinner in no time at all.
+Try serving with some fresh green beans with a little bacon and shallots for a fantastic dinner in no time at all.
+Or try adding some cooked pasta to the pan.
 Can’t wait for the girls to be home for the summer, it’s always more fun to cook for a crowd.